mapbox/mason-js/README.md

 This project is:

-- The first standalone cross-platform client for Mason
+- The first standalone cross-platform client for Mason.
 - Makes installing packages seamless for node c++ addons.
-- Could also be used in stacks that have nodejs as a dep
+- Could also be used in stacks that have nodejs as a dep.
 - We are able to remove mason’s custom install scripts and house all of our logic in a JS client.
 [Diff of install script vs mason-js in node-cpp-skel.](https://github.com/mapbox/node-cpp-skel/compare/proposed-mason-js-port)

 ## How to use this?